grpc/proposal/A31-xds-routeaction-support.md

 Balancing Policy.

-If present, this Config Selector will be invoked once at the beginning of every RPC (after the name resolver has produced a result), and it will produce four
+If present, this Config Selector will be invoked once at the beginning of every RPC (after the name resolver has produced a result).
+It will be passed the RPC method name and the RPC's headers, and it will produce four things:
-things:

 1. The same per-RPC configuration which is currently determined by the Service Config's MethodConfig.
 A default implementation will return the Service